 It is also an opportunity to see teams such as GP2, BMW and Porsche Supercar race.
 These are known as the 'support races'.

 Anybody who is unconvinced of the merits of attending the Qualifying Races should read Formula 1 expert, Paul Yates' review of one nailbiting qualifying race.

-"This year I chose to watch the Formula One Barcelona GP qualifying on TV rather than go to the Circuit de Catalunya.
-I won't go into the reasons but what a mistake!
+"This year I chose to watch the Formula One Barcelona GP qualifying on TV rather than go to the Circuit de Barcelona-Catalunya.
+I won't go into the reasons, but what a mistake!
 I've explained before how the atmosphere in Barcelona is one long party ever since Spanish hero Fernando Alonso blasted onto the scene and I really should have known better than to think it might be flat because of the chances of Fernando doing well were predicted to be so slim.

-For those of you that are not fully acquainted with the F1 scene, let be explain.
+For those of you that are not fully acquainted with the F1 scene, let me explain.
 Last year Fernando joined the McLaren team as the reigning world champion (double world champion at that) with the world at his feet having taken over where Michael Schumacher left off.
 Not only highly rated by all in the Formula One paddock he has almost God-like status in his home city of Oviedo, Asturias and he took all this to McLaren and was paired with an unknown rookie called Lewis Hamilton.